 Location and Values: The Okavango Delta lies in the sand-filled Kalahari Basin in north-western Botswana.
 It is a vast inland delta, created by movements in the Earth’s crust which blocked the flow of the Okavango River some 40,000 years ago, forcing it to spread out across the Kalahari Desert sands.
 It has no outlet to the sea, so all its waters sink into the desert sands or are lost to evaporation.

-The delta is made up of permanent swamps, islands and seasonally-flooded grasslands which are a haven for wildlife.
+The Okavango Delta is made up of permanent swamps, islands and seasonally-flooded grasslands which are a haven for wildlife.
 It is a natural oasis in which the perennial cycle of flooding activity continually maintains and shapes the ecosystem.
 Its waters originate in the highlands of Angola, arriving in the delta at the height of southern Africa’s dry season, providing a flush of new growth that attracts herds of elephants and grazing animals from a wide catchment area, at a critical time of year.
 There are few people, and the delta remains in pristine condition, mostly without roads or other forms of development.
 Moremi Game Reserve lies at the core of the world heritage site, with privately-managed Wildlife Management Areas making up most of the remainder.
-There are a number of luxury lodges within the delta, most of which are only accessible by private air charter.
+There are a number of luxury lodges within the Okavango Delta, most of which are only accessible by private air charter.

 REVIEW OF WORLD HERITAGE VALUES: The specific attributes which qualify the Okavango Delta for world heritage status can be summarised as follows: